 SB: The influences of that film are still being felt 13 years later.
 I don’t even know what I learned because I was on set for 3 months but not in a ton of scenes.
 So I got to watch and absorb.
 Certain pennies only drop years later and some haven’t yet, I’m sure.
 The biggest thing I learned, that I’m aware of, is that it’s ok to be both technical and in the moment.
 Harrison and Liam are masters of this.

 TCS: Tell us about how exciting it was playing Bob Taylor in the French film Populaire?

-TCS: Describe for us your experience working on documentaries such as Flight of the Butterflies and Casting By.
+TCS: Can you describe for us your experience working on documentaries such as Flight of the Butterflies and Casting By?

 Casting By was as eye opening as a project has been as I was the photographer for the first half and therefore was a fly on the wall and got to hear some of the world’s greatest talents talk about the casting process.
 Just invaluable.

 TCS: Can you tell us about your new Lifetime Movie A House on Fire and what the true story is based on?

 SB: The movie A House on Fire is based on the true story of Deborah Green and Mike Farrar.
 Debora (portrayed by actress Stephanie March) was a brilliant oncologist whose underlying mental illness led her to ultimately burning down her home, killing two of her children.
 The film follows her and Michael’s life together as they navigate each other and the last gasps of their marriage and her career as they careen towards this tragic conclusion.

 TCS: How did you prepare for your role as Mike Farrar?